AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 The player's name and age are displayed on top of the page.

-The next box are the data from the last game result.
+The box under it are the data from the last game result.
 It shows the date, how long did the player finished the game and the total correct numbers.

 An icon is added below the two boxes.
 It is used to delete all the data stored in the local storage to create a new player afterwards.